Hubert Earle: Career

+Appointed chief official for the governing body known as the Canadian National Boxing Authority in 1995, he was tasked with refereeing various Canadian championship matches.

+As the referee-in-chief and chairman of the Canadian Professional Boxing Federation's official committee, he hosted clinics for referees in 1996.

 In the early 2000s, he had judged the likes of notable fighters such as Shane Mosley, Winky Wright, and Oscar De La Hoya.
-On November 20, 2004, he judged the Winky Wright and Shane Mosley II bout for the WBA/WBC Super Welterweight Championship at Mandalay Bay in Las Vegas, Nevada.
-Wright prevailed with a majority decision, and Earle was the judge who gave it a draw.
+On November 20, 2004, he judged the Winky Wright vs. Shane Mosley II bout for the WBA/WBC Super Welterweight Championship at Mandalay Bay in Las Vegas, Nevada.
+Wright won by a majority decision, and Earle was the judge who called it a draw.

-In 2008, Earle was appointed as a referee by the New York State Athletic Commission.
+Named Nova Scotia's first combat sports director in 2006, Earle oversees everything from promoter negotiations to event sanctioning.
+The position was intended to ensure the health and safety of Nova Scotian athletes.

+The New York State Athletic Commission appointed Earle as a referee in 2008.
 He holds the distinction of being the first Canadian referee to oversee a main bout at Madison Square Garden.
 On November 8, 2008, he officiated a world-title bout between Roy Jones Jr. and undefeated Joe Calzaghe in New York City.

 Earle's officiating career spans from 1980 to 2022.
 According to BoxRec, the Nova Scotian boxing official has judged 100s of bouts and reffed over 300 bouts.
 He has officiated in local boxing rings and venues all over the world, including the United States, Germany, South Africa, Japan, Thailand, Mexico, the United Kingdom, Indonesia, Australia, France, Finland, Venezuela, Italy, Nicaragua, Panama, South Korea, and Ireland.

 In 2020, Earle resigned from the World Boxing Association after 40 years as an international boxing official to work as the Director of Combat Sports and President of the ring officials in Nova Scotia.